Engineering Atom-Photon Hybridization with Density-Modulated Atomic Ensembles in Coupled Cavities: Conclusion

-\textit{Conclusion.---} We have shown that spatial modulations in atomic ensembles offer a flexible means of tailoring the coupling between modes of different cavities.
+We have shown that spatial modulations in atomic ensembles offer a flexible means of tailoring the coupling between modes of different cavities.
 Large Gaussian clouds suppress these couplings through destructive interference, whereas deep subwavelength clouds restore the uniform-coupling limit.
 To preserve the multimode atom-photon hybridization for extended clouds, such as dark states relevant for a range of applications~\cite{Vanier2005,Fleischhauer2016,Esslinger2022}, we proposed imprinting a grating onto the Gaussian envelope of the distribution.
 This kind of spatial inhomogeneity enables selective photon exchange between a given pair of cavities, in close analogy with Bragg scattering in crystals, and generates subsplittings that directly reveal the strength of mode–mode coupling.

-Further modulations in the atomic distribution can extend this mechanism to multiple cavity modes, with additional Fourier components preserving the coupling between several pairs of modes.
-This leads to multiple spectral subsplittings that may allow the selective population of several optical cavities, through many-mode bright and dark states.
-Finally, our approach opens promising avenues for engineering finely the dimensionality of effective many-body systems, where large grated clouds are instrumental in achieving this goal.
+Further spatial modulations of the atomic distribution can extend this mechanism to multiple cavity modes, with additional Fourier components of the density profile that preserve the coupling between several pairs of modes.
+As a consequence, the spectrum may exhibit multiple frequency subsplittings, enabling the selective population of different optical cavity modes via the formation of multimode bright and dark collective states.
+Also, the inclusion of two or more atomic excitations induces nonlinear mode–mode interactions, which may produce counterintuitive spectral subsplittings that could serve as fingerprints of many-body quantum correlations between modes.
+Finally, our approach opens promising avenues for finely engineering the dimensionality of effective many-body systems, where large grating clouds are instrumental in achieving this goal.